sddevelopment-be/penguin-pragmatic-patterns/content/concepts/chain_of_accountability.md

 ### Chain Components

-The Chain of Accountability consists of the following components:
+The Chain of Accountability consists of the following main components:

 * **Goal:** Defining the target, or overall objective.
 It should be the guiding light that informs all other components, directing the decision-making process towards the desired outcome.